lassehjorthmadsen/bglab/README.md

 # R-package: `backgammon`
-This is a collection of useful functions for making related to backgammon.
+This is a collection of useful functions for calculations related to backgammon.

 For example, `ggboard()` creates backgammon positions using the `ggplot2` package.